jazenwong/wong-blog/_posts/essay/2021-09-26-why-we-should-create.markdown

 One of the things that I still remember from that life-death experience was the feeling that I had before jumping into the water: the itch.
 It was the same exact itch that I feel when I feel like I'm letting my life pass me by.
 I've realized that the itch is the thing that's telling me what I *should* do.
 And whether Lewis' Moral Law is real or not, the concept resonates with my life experience.

-So, going back to the topic of creating and actively approaching life, this itch is telling me I shouldn't be hedonistic and that I *should* "create" and that I should take action and be intentional.
-I think a lot of people have the same exact itch that's nudging them towards what they should do, (although it often times manifests as anxiety.)
-The "Moral Law" that tells us to help people in need also tells us that we *should* create and when we don't, it bugs us.
-(I'm not going to define creation; it's up for the individual to decide.
-Maybe that's a good place for one to start.)
+So, going back to the topic of creating and actively approaching life, that itch is telling me that I shouldn't live hedonistically and that I should "create."
+I think a lot of people share the same exact itch that I have (it often times manifests itself as something like existential anxiety.)
+The same "Moral Law" that tells us to help people in need also tells us that we *should* create and when we don't, it bugs us.
+(I'm not going to define what it means to create, that's something that each person should define themselves.
+If you have the same itch as I do, figuring that out might be a good place for you to start.)

-This post was a philosophical plea for why we should create.
 We should create because:

 1. The Moral Law tells us to.
 At least, for me it does.
 2. Not many have the opportunity to do so.
 3. It benefits the world.
-4. It makes you happy.
+4. It will probably make you happier.
 2. It's hard.
 Hard things are worth doing by their own merit.

 <iframe width="1000px" height="450px" src="https://www.youtube.com/embed/JBxl3qCXbRU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>